 In July 2010, the City, Crown and OHC negotiated a Settlement Agreement for the Harbour area and signed legal agreements implementing the settlement.

-Under the provisions of the Oshawa Harbour Settlement Agreement, the City has recently acquired approximately 27 acres of land located near the Oshawa Harbour.
-This includes approximately 23 acres of land located on the east side of Simcoe Street South, south of Harbour Road to about 140 metres south of the Oshawa Creek, and approximately 4 acres of land located on the north side of Harbour Road.
+Under the Settlement Agreement, the City has now acquired a total of approximately 19.4 hectares (48 acres) of land located near the Oshawa Harbour.
+The City earlier acquired approximately 1.8 hectares (4.5 acres) of land located on the north side of Harbour Road in 2010 and 9.3 hectares (27 acres) of land located on the east side of Simcoe Street South, south of Harbour Road to about 140 metres south of the Oshawa Creek, in 2012.
 The City has undertaken measures to enable portions of these lands to be used for special events at Lakeview Park and plans to open up all of these lands for public uses after further environmental work.

-The City has also acquired approximately 2 acres of land at 1609 Simcoe Street South from a private owner in December 2012.
+The City has also acquired approximately 0.8 hectare (2 acres) of land at 1609 Simcoe Street South from a private owner in December 2012.
 This site is to be integrated with adjacent City owned lands and opened up for public uses after further environmental work.

 An ethanol plant has been proposed to be developed on the former Gifford Farm portion of the Port Crown lands.
 The City opposes the ethanol plant.
 Refer to the "No Ethanol at our Harbour" campaign webpage for more information about the City’s opposition to the ethanol plant.

 In 2012, CN commenced construction of a rail spur line to the Oshawa Harbour.
-This rail spur line is currently under construction with completion expected in late 2013.
+This rail spur line is currently under construction.

 In February 2012, the federal government announced the creation of a Canada Port Authority and issued Letters Patent under the Canada Marine Act to continue the Oshawa Harbour Commission as a port authority under the name of the Oshawa Port Authority.